188 Menippe

 188 Menippe is a main belt asteroid.
 The object has a bright surface and rocky composition.
-It was discovered by C. H. F. Peters on June 18, 1878, in Clinton, New York, and named after Menippe, one of the daughters of Orion in Greek mythology.
+It was discovered by C. H. F. Peters on June 18, 1878, in Clinton, New York.
+The asteroid was named named after Menippe, one of the daughters of Orion in Greek mythology.

+This asteroid is orbiting the Sun at a distance of 2.76 AU with a moderate eccentricity of 0.178 and an orbital period of 4.59 years.
+The orbital plane is inclined at an angle of 11.7° to the plane of the ecliptic.
+Based on infrared measurements, it has a diameter of approximately 35.75 km.
+The spectrum matches a stony S-type asteroid.

 Photometric observations during 2010 showed a synodic rotation period of 11.98 ± 0.02 hours and a brightness variation of 0.28 ± 0.02 in magnitude.
 Because the rotation period is close to twelve hours, observations were needed at two widely separated observatories in order to build a light curve for the complete rotation.